jolicode/asynit/README.md

 }
 ```

-Here `testAuthentifactedRequest` will only be run after `testLogin` has been completed.
+Here `testAuthenticatedRequest` will only be run after `testLogin` has been completed.
 You can also use dependency between different test case.
 The previous test case is under the `Application\ApiTest` namespace and thus we can write another test case like this:

 ```php